aungk000/Thunder/README.md

 ------
 I was using social apps and Google apps that I noticed these apps monitors network always on use.
 I was wondering if such a network monitoring service exists but I couldn't find one.
 So I wrote one by myself.
-It may probably have errors because it is my first time writing a library.

 Example
 -------